-Figure 1.
-Fresh live mouse, rat or human oligodendrocytes were placed in culture.
-The remyelinating promoting antibody rHIgM22 was overlaid on the surface of these myelinating cells.
+Fresh animal or human oligodendrocytes were placed in culture.
+The remyelinating-promoting antibody rHIgM22 was overlaid on the surface of these myelinating cells.
 The antibody bound to the surface of all types of oligodendrocytes, indicating that the fats (lipids) reacting to the antibody were present on myelin-producing cells from multiple species, including human.
 This important finding indicates how the antibody RHIgM22 induced new myelin formation.

-Figure 3.
 This image is an explanation of how the lab conceptualizes rHIgM22 working in the brain and spinal cord to induce remyelination.
-The antibody shown in pink has five arms and 10 binding sites because rHIgM22 is a large IgM molecule.
+The antibody, shown in pink, has five arms and 10 binding sites because rHIgM22 is a large IgM molecule.
 The antigens (proteins and lipids) that rHIgm22 binds to are shown in blue and are on the outside of the membrane of the oligodendrocyte (shown in hatched black and white).
-The lab believes the antibody in pink binds to the blue antigens and brings those molecules closer together by cross linking the molecules.
+We believe the antibody in pink binds to the blue antigens and brings those molecules closer together by cross-linking the molecules.
 As a result of this process, other molecules (shown in green, red and light blue) on the inside of the cell surface are activated and send signals (arrows) into the nucleus of the cell and tell the cell to either make more oligodendrocytes or make more myelin.

 These antibodies trigger new myelin formation (remyelination) both in vivo and in vitro (Figure 2).

 Antibodies have been shown to promote remyelination and functional improvement in three experimental models of multiple sclerosis: viral, autoimmune and toxic.
 Two monoclonal antibodies have been cloned and the sequence expressed in vectors so that large amounts of antibody can be readily made.